crisprVerse/Tutorials/Design_CRISPRa/README.md

 aware of off-targets occuring in the promoter regions of other genes.
-This can be handled by passing our `tssObject` to the `addSpacerAlignments`; we will search for up to 2 mismatches and increase our `tss_window` to err on the safe side.
+This can be handled by passing our `tssObject` to the `addSpacerAlignments`; we will search for up to 2 mismatches and increase the size of our `tss_window` to err on the safe side.
 (Note: this alignment example uses a local bowtie index file; for information on how to create index files for available aligners, see the [Building genome indices for short read aligners](https://github.com/crisprVerse/Tutorials/tree/master/Building_Genome_Indices) tutorial.)